Community Leadership Faculty

 Show more

 Lauren Mauriello is the Assistant Director for Residential Student Conduct at the University of Maryland, Baltimore County (UMBC) where she has worked since 2013 overseeing residential student conduct and residential assessment initiatives.
-Prior to 2013, Lauren worked in residential life and student conduct at George Mason University and James Madison University, where she also received a Master’s degree in College Student Personnel Administration.
+Prior to 2013, Lauren worked in residential life and student conduct at George Mason University and James Madison University, where she also received a master’s degree in College Student Personnel Administration.
 Lauren received a Ph.D. in Public Policy, specializing in Education Policy at the University of Maryland, Baltimore County.
 Her research interests include restorative practices in higher education and in community settings.

 Kaleigh Mrowka, Ph.D. | Adjunct Faculty